Schulze method: Comparison table

-The following table compares the Schulze method with other preferential single-winner election methods:
+The following table compares the Schulze method with other single-winner election methods:

+Difference from ranked pairs
-The main difference between the Schulze method and the ranked pairs method can be seen in this example:

-Suppose the MinMax score of a set X of candidates is the strength of the strongest pairwise win of a candidate A ∉ X against a candidate B ∈ X. Then the Schulze method, but not Ranked Pairs, guarantees that the winner is always a candidate of the set with minimum MinMax score.
-So, in some sense, the Schulze method minimizes the largest majority that has to be reversed when determining the winner.
+Ranked pairs is another Condorcet method which is very similar to Schulze's rule, and typically produces the same outcome.
+There are slight differences, however.
+The main difference between the beatpath method and ranked pairs is that Schulze retains behavior closer to minimax.
+Say that the minimax score of a set X of candidates is the strength of the strongest pairwise win of a candidate A ∉ X against a candidate B ∈ X. Then the Schulze method, but not ranked pairs, guarantees the winner is always a candidate of the set with minimum minimax score.
+This is the sense in which the Schulze method minimizes the largest majority that has to be reversed when determining the winner.

-On the other hand, Ranked Pairs minimizes the largest majority that has to be reversed to determine the order of finish, in the minlexmax sense.
+On the other hand, Ranked Pairs minimizes the largest majority that has to be reversed to determine the order of finish.
 In other words, when Ranked Pairs and the Schulze method produce different orders of finish, for the majorities on which the two orders of finish disagree, the Schulze order reverses a larger majority than the Ranked Pairs order.

 History

 The Schulze method was developed by Markus Schulze in 1997.
 It was first discussed in public mailing lists in 1997–1998 and in 2000.
 In 2011, Schulze published the method in the academic journal Social Choice and Welfare.

 Usage

 Government

-The Schulze method is used by the city of Silla for all referendums.
-It is also used by the cities of Turin and San Donà di Piave and by the London Borough of Southwark through their use of the WeGovNow platform, which in turn uses the LiquidFeedback decision tool.
+The Schulze method is used by the city of Silla, Spain for all referendums.
+It is also used by the cities of Turin and San Donà di Piave in Italy and by the London Borough of Southwark through their use of the WeGovNow platform, which in turn uses the LiquidFeedback decision tool.

 Political parties

 Schulze was adopted by the Pirate Party of Sweden (2009), and the Pirate Party of Germany (2010).
-The newly formed Boise, Idaho chapter of the Democratic Socialists of America in February chose this method for their first special election held in March 2018.
+The Boise, Idaho chapter of the Democratic Socialists of America in February chose this method for their first special election held in March 2018.